The grey economy

 The grey economy and occupational safety and health - Yleistä

-- Working hours and overtime arrangements conform to legislation and agreements.
+- Working hours and overtime arrangements must comply with the law and any applicable agreements.

-- The partners used by employers that are contractors for subcontracting and for sourcing temporary agency work must fulfil the requirements of the Act on the Contractor’s Obligations and Liability when Work Is Contracted Out.
+- Contractors can only use temporary agencies and subcontractors that satisfy the requirements of the Finnish Act on the Contractor’s Obligations and Liability when Work Is Contracted Out.

-- Operators in the construction industry (developers, principal contractors and employers) must ensure that everyone working at a construction site has a photo ID with their tax number displayed.
+- Operators in the construction industry (developers, principal contractors and employers) must ensure that everyone working on their site carries a photo ID.

-- The principal contractor on a construction site must have on site an up-to-date list of the workers working there.
+- The principal contractor on a construction site must keep an up-to-date list of workers at the site.